What is Bid Leveling in Construction?

 Wrapping up: Why bid leveling matters more than ever

-But it all starts with an accurate construction takeoff.
+Bid leveling in construction keeps projects on time and budget while minimizing scope gaps and bidding pitfalls, but it all starts with an accurate construction takeoff.
 If the takeoff misses key items, your bid comparisons won’t be accurate, no matter how carefully you level them.
+These tips make the bid leveling process smoother and reduce the risk of hidden costs.

 - You eliminate manual tracing and guesswork